 As Retinol is such a powerful ingredient, it can cause the skin to redden or peel if it's added into a skincare regime too quickly or used too often.
 Flakiness, dryness and even some breakouts can also occur.
 Typically, it just takes time for the skin to adjust.

-Retinol is an Exfoliant.
+Retinol is an Exfoliant

-There is a lot of confusion around retinol, what type of retinol is in my product?, how is it working?, is it an exfoliator, or an antioxidant?
+There is a lot of confusion around retinol, what type of retinol is in my product? how is it working? is it an exfoliator, or an antioxidant?

 These are just some of the questions we get asked, so let’s start with there is only one type of retinol.
 Retinol is one of many derivatives of vitamin A which are referred to as retinoids.
 Each derivative works a little differently on the skin providing different results, most of, if not all derivatives provide some anti-ageing effects, however, it would be fair to say that some provide superior results to others for example Retinol.
-Vitamin A it’s self is antioxidant so Retinol will provide antioxidant protection from Free Radicals while at the same time speeding up the skin renewal process, there for it is also classed as an exfoliant.
+Vitamin A itself is antioxidant so Retinol will provide antioxidant protection from Free Radicals while at the same time speeding up the skin renewal process, therefore it is also classed as an exfoliant.
 This is why waxing and other treatments that remove skin are not advisable while applying Retinol products to the skin.
 So in short there’s only one type of Retinol, it will act as an antioxidant and provide exfoliation at the same time.

-You shouldn't combine Vitamin C with Retinol.
+You should combine Vitamin C with Retinol

 Pairing vitamin C and retinol prove effective and the two work together to defend against environmental assaults.
 Combining vitamins in cosmetics will provide optimal results.

-You should stop applying Retinol if your skin gets irritated.
+You should stop applying Retinol if your skin gets irritated

 This is can be part of the process but if your skin starts to feel red and irritated we advise you stop using the retinol product until skin feels better.
 Once skin has healed, try introducing retinol into your night time routine 2-3 times per week and build up until your skin can tolerate daily use.
 Some skin types may never tolerate daily use and using a few times a week is adequate.
 A great way to build up skin's resistance is to add the retinol into your evening moisturiser and build up until the mixture is more retinol than moisturiser ratio.